jenerenberg/Group3-Rats/README.md

   - Convert 'created_date' to datetime variable
   - Pull the month out of 'created_date' to generate 'created_month' variable
   - Group the rat_requests dataframe by 'created_month' and sum the number of observations
-  - Map each month number to its text form so they show up in datawrapper chart (e.g., 1:'Jan')
+  - Map each month number to its text form so they show up in Datawrapper chart (e.g., 1:'Jan')
   - Reset index and assign to new dataframe
   - Export rat_requests_month_txt to .csv
 - Requests by season